GregerTomas/English/topics/parts-of-speech/verbs/tenses/present/present-tense.md

 > Are you at work? – No, I'm going home. <br/>
 > We're playing Minecraft.
 Do you want to play with us? <br/>

-It may also be something that is not quite literally happening right now, but only at the moment.
+It may also be something that is not quite literally happening right now, but only at the moment (💡*dočasná činnost*).

 > I'm reading The Great Gatsby. 💡*Nemusím teď nutně sedět nad otevřenou knihou, říkám tím, že ji mám rozečtenou.* <br/>
 > He's watching Friends with his wife. 💡*Tato věta sice může znamenat, že teď právě sedí před obrazovkou a sledují seriál Přátelé, ale také to, že mají ten seriál rozkoukaný, tedy jsou někde uprostřed.* <br/>
+> I'm reading a great book. <br/>
+> He's going to work by bus this week. <br/>
+> This is her seat.
+She's sitting here. <br/>
+> What are you drinking? <br/>

 ### Simple 🆚 continuous